by digapic 2020-02-04 11:35:45

 JackDesBwa 2020-02-17 10:21:38

 Sure, I used parallel freeview with a photo displayed on an area of ~17cm width at a resolution of ~190ppi when I commented.Just tested with autostereoscopic screen (~12cm/~200ppi per eye) and I see the same thing.
 There is also a window violation that I did not noticed in freeview (my brain has a tendency to change the window position with this method when WV occures) but is very present on the screen (the image is anchored to the frame of the device).It does not prevent to see the depth, which is very pronounced here, but it is not pleasant to me to stay viewing this image more than a few seconds, especially when compared with other comfortable images published by digapic (or other people) in which it is pleasant to take time to look at the details.

 Can i ask what your method for viewing is that you find the rivalry bothersome?

 The image filter you used creates very noticeable rivalries that work against a comfortable viewing, but depth is visible.

-Stereopix is a social network for stereophotographers.
-Authors keep their rights on the photographs and are responsible for all the content they publish on this platform.
+Stereopix is a sharing platform for stereophotographers.
+Authors keep their rights on the photographs and are responsible for all the content they publish.